niranjan910/Sleep-pattern-Analysis-/README.md

 - **Family and Demographic Influence**
 - **Income, Occupation, and Time Use**

-The Python notebooks used to inspect, clean, and analyze the data can be found here `Sleep_Data_Analytics.ipynb`.
+The Python notebooks used to inspect, clean, and analyze the data can be found here `Sleep_Data_Analytics_1.ipynb`and `Sleep_pattern_analysis_2.ipynb`.
+An pdf of the complete documentation for the columns description can be found here ` `.
 An executive presentation summarizing the results can be found here `Sleep Project Documentation.pdf`
 An interactive visualization dashboard will be added shortly